UniversitaDellaCalabria/uniCMS/README.md

 - **Multitenancy - create and manage multple web applications within single platform**
 - **Query and search capabilities - `MongoDB FullText Search`** via CLI
 - Extensive localization with **multiple languages**
-- Able to handle Editorial Board workflows (WiP) and permissions by contexts
+- Ability to handle Editorial Board workflows (WiP) and permissions by contexts
 - High performance thanks to its cached model based on Redis TTL
 - Security by design - security by default
 - Robust enterprise and scalable